For urgent consular assistance call

 Uruguay recognises dual nationality.

-Contact the Embassy of Uruguay in Australia before you travel for details relevant to your situation.
+Contact the nearest Embassy of Uruguay for further details before you travel.

 More information: